 Birds tend to nest in late spring and summer, which means juveniles are most vulnerable to oil spills in the spring and summer months, although adults of many species may be found in the North Sea all year.
 The window of vulnerability for migratory birds depends on whether they summer or winter along the North Sea coasts.

 A major oil spill is assessed to have a transboundary extent and long-term duration.
-The overall impact on seabirds from a major oil spill is assessed to be of major negative significance.
+The overall significance of impacts on seabirds from a major oil spill is assessed to be major negative.